 Peeled sweet potatoes are best for sweet potato casserole but you don’t have to peel them before cooking them.
 In fact, I prefer peeing them afterward.
-I like to leave the peel on the potatoes whether I am baking or boiling them, and then the skin peels off easily after they’re cooked.
-However, if you want to peel them before, you can.
+I like to leave the peel on the potatoes whether I am baking or boiling them, and then the skin peels off really easily after they’re cooked.